replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 ## Embedded Clusters

-Embedded clusters set up using installers that include the [Velero](https://kurl.sh/docs/add-ons/velero) addon are configured by default to store snapshots internally in the cluster.
+Embedded clusters set up using installers that include the Velero add-on are configured by default to store snapshots internally in the cluster.
+For more information about the Velero add-on, see [Velero Add-On](https://kurl.sh/docs/add-ons/velero) in the kURL documentation.
 There are two ways to change this configuration to use NFS:

-* Using the KOTS CLI [velero configure-nfs](/kots-cli/velero/configure-nfs/) command.
+* Using the KOTS CLI `velero configure-nfs` command.
+See [kots velero configure-nfs](https://kots.io/kots-cli/velero/configure-nfs/) in the kots CLI documentation.
 * Using the admin console (Check screenshots below):

 First, head to the "Snapshots" tab.